department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/eligibility/after-you-apply.md

 #### What should I do after I receive my pre-need letter and folder?

 Keep your VA Burial and Memorial Benefits folder in a safe place.
 Talk to your family members or authorized representative about your burial wishes—including any memorialization requests and inscriptions—and make sure they know where your benefits folder is located.
-They'll need this information to request your burial after you’ve died.
+They'll need this information to request your burial after your death.

 We also keep a copy of your letter and supporting documents in our system to help speed up burial arrangements at your time of need.
 When a burial is requested, we'll confirm your pre-need eligibility determination based on the laws in effect at that time.